 That's right.
 I was afraid to step out of my comfort zone.

 I now know that writers come up with this contrived discourse to illustrate specific points in linearly designed structural syllabuses.
 Hence, authors’ intuitions produce misleading models of the target language.

 Take a look at these two contrived auditory samples from the fourth edition of New Headway Upper Intermediate (2014).
-I’ll make some comments underneath them.
+I’ll make some comments below them.

 - I don’t even have to listen to the recordings to know that the intonation used by A and B is shamefully artificial.
 There’s too much politeness and formality